datopian/playbook/ops/README.md

     Please start getting yourself set up here:

     https://handbook.datopian.com/onboarding

+    As that says, **please complete the "Prerequisites" section at least two hours before your Welcome Call**.
+Doing this allows us to grant you access to all systems and makes the the onboarding process super-smooth.

     **2. Welcome call**

     A welcome call will be scheduled.
 Please accept the invite 😊

-    If you can not make that time please let us know asap by declining the invite and suggesting an alternative time!
+    If you are **unable** to make that time please let us know asap by declining the invite and suggesting an alternative time!

     Looking to having you on board!